 Like most acne, cystic acne is the result of excess sebum and dead skin cells collecting inside your hair follicles.
 As sebum collects in the follicle, it can result in a blockage and the formation of a pimple.

-Most blocked hair follicles result in blackheads and whiteheads -- small, manageable types of acne that tend to go away within a week.
+Most blocked hair follicles result in blackheads and whiteheads -- small, manageable types of acne that tend to go away within a week or two.
 But when bacteria gets trapped inside the follicle, it’s easy for the follicle to become inflamed, swollen and painful.